thijssmudde/stopwatch_RN/README.md

 Design based on: https://dribbble.com/shots/3121092-Stopwatch/attachments/659902

 Todo:
-- Buttons shadows
 - Set image bottom

 Questions:
 - How to make the statusbar light-content
-- How to resume properly?
-It doesn't count directly
-- Do you have a way to use the same variable name for LapItem?
-Now Its called LapItemStyled, but I want to maintain LapItem.

 Done:
 1. Pressing the START button starts the timer.
 The elapsed time in minutes and seconds is displayed at the top.